Women in Cardiology Career Event for High School Students, Undergrads & Beyond

 After the panel, Zoom breakout rooms enabled more intimate conversations, pairing trainees with UCSF faculty and fellows for further advice and conversation.

 There are 25 female cardiologists at UCSF Health, Zuckerberg San Francisco General (ZSFG), and the Veterans Affairs Medical Center (VAMCSF).
-You can view 16 of the faculty spotlight profiles here for UCSF Health.
+You can view 16 of the faculty spotlight profiles here.
 The spotlight profiles for several women in the Cardiovascular Disease fellowship can be viewed here (you can read about the 9 fellowship programs here).

 If you are interested in joining this meeting in the future, please send us an email.